GreemDev/Ryujinx/README.md

 ## Usage

-To run this emulator, your PC must be equipped with at least 8GiB of RAM;
+To run this emulator, your PC must be equipped with at least 8 Gigabytes of RAM;
 failing to meet this requirement may result in a poor performance, which tends to ruin the gameplay experience or can lead to unexpected crashes.

 ## Latest build